philrandal/kpc_windows_updates/README.md

 - Checking for available Windows Updates sorted by Severity
 - Individual WARN/CRIT Level settings for each type of Updates (Mandatory, Critical, Important, Moderate, Low, Unspecified Severity)
 - Showing all available Updates in Detailed Summary
 - Check for Windows Update History.
-Shows the last time when this System installed an Windows Update and also the List of the last 50 installed updates in the summary details.
+Shows the last time when this System installed an Windows Update and also the List of up to the last 80 installed updates in the summary details.
+(Intelligence Updates are excepted)
 - Warn/Crit level Settings if the System did not install any update during the last X days.
 - Included in Agent Rules for Agent bakery
 - No VBS Scripts anymore, only Powershell will be used